SofyaFedoseeva/ProgrammGUAP1/README.md

 # ProgrammGUAP1
-# This is a web-site for learning programming
+This is a web-site for learning programming
-# And also for a freelance
+And also for a freelance
-# Autors: Sofya Fedoseeva & Pavel Goncharovskiy
+Autors: Sofya Fedoseeva & Pavel Goncharovskiy

+-vneseni izmeneniya v fayl-